At some time or another, you’ve probably had a run-in with a cheap toaster that was only built to break.

 - Removable crumb tray for easy cleaning

-The Dualit range
+The Dualit Classic Kettle

 Although best-known for their toasting expertise, Dualit have a whole range of products which they’ve applied their engineering principles to.
 From kettles to coffee machines, every Dualit product has been made with function and longevity in mind.

-The multi-patented Classic Kettle, for instance, features a replaceable heating element that means you could feasibly have your kettle for decades.
+The multi-patented Classic Kettle, features a replaceable heating element that means you could feasibly have your kettle for decades.
 It’s quiet too - Dualit’s Whisper Boil™ function has been awarded the Quiet Mark by the Noise Abatement Society.
-Combined with superfast heating, a precision-engineered non-drip spout, extra-durable hinged lid and double measuring windows (for cups or litres!), it seems as if Dualit have thought of everything.
+Combined with superfast heating, a precision-engineered non-drip spout, extra-durable hinged lid and double measuring windows (for cups or litres), it seems as if Dualit have thought of everything.

 An increasingly rare breed